acoupi/acoupi/docs/source/development/how_it_works.rst

         worker_config = MyWorkerConfig
         ...

-This approach empowers precise control over task distribution and resource allocation within your Acoupi programs.
+This approach allows precise control over task distribution and resource allocation within your Acoupi programs.
 If not specified, a single worker is created by default.